50+ Interesting Born Into Poverty Stay In Poverty Statistics

 According to the World Bank, around 700 million people live today in extreme poverty.
 They subsist on less than $2.15 per day, the extreme poverty line.

-These born into poverty stay in poverty statistics offer an unsettling image, but they also highlight the need to recognize and solve the issues that contribute to the cycle of poverty.
+These born-into-poverty stay-poverty statistics offer an unsettling image, but they also highlight the need to recognize and solve the issues that contribute to the cycle of poverty.

 Key Statistics (Editor’s Pick)